HIGHLIGHTS YOU WON'T WANT TO MISS

-The first of the Kuala Lumpur highlights that I’m sure you will love, is undoubtedly the most popular and iconic attraction here.
-Tourists don’t want to miss out on visiting the Petronas Twin Towers which are the most recognisable feature of the city.
+The first of the Kuala Lumpur highlights that I’m sure you will love is undoubtedly the most popular and iconic attraction here.
+Tourists don’t want to miss out on visiting the Petronas Twin Towers which are the most recognisable landmarks of the city.

 They are super-impressive, modern, architectural structures, towering over 450 metres high.
 The shiny glass and steel exterior reflects the sun, creating a real wow factor.